 On some pages headings don't cascade inside the features on the page.
 This fails WCAG 2.1 success criterion 2.4.10 (Section Headings).
 We plan to resolve this issue by April 2022.

 Final payment screens

 The Civica payment service is not responsive on mobile devices, this fails WCAG 2.1 Success Criterion 1.4.8 (Visual Presentation).
 We are working with the supplier to address this issue.
 At this time we are awaiting confirmation from the supplier as to when a fix will be implemented.

-We have assessed the cost of fixing the issues with Councillors’ minutes and papers, and the Planning Portal.
-We believe that doing so now would be a disproportionate burden within the meaning of the accessibility regulations.
-We will make another assessment of this in September 2021.
+We believe that attempting to resolve the accessibility issues with the current portal would be a disproportionate burden, within the meaning of the accessibility regulations.
+We will make another assessment of this in April 2022.

 Content that’s not within the scope of the accessibility regulations

 Some of our PDFs and Word documents are essential to providing services e.g. PDFs that give users complex information in a clear format, using illustrations etc, or forms that were published as Word documents.
 By April 2022, we plan to either fix these or replace them with accessible HTML pages.